microsoft/graphrag/.github/pull_request_template.md

 ## Checklist

-- [ ] I ran the linter and fixed any issues.
 - [ ] I have tested these changes locally.
 - [ ] I have reviewed the code changes.
 - [ ] I have updated the documentation (if necessary).
 - [ ] I have added appropriate unit tests (if applicable).
-- [ ] I have assigned the pull request to the appropriate reviewer(s).
-- [ ] I have run `poetry run semversioner add-change` to create a semver-impact file.

 ## Additional Notes